Last updated: August 1, 2025

 The aging schedule lists details for each account receivable for a company, including the customer’s name, the amount due and how long an invoice has been overdue.

 A simple A/R aging schedule will usually have the names of clients or customers down the right hand of the chart, accompanied by the amount they owe.
 Along the top of the chart will be the time frame the company wants to track.
-Usually, this will be divided into 1-30 days past due, 31-60 days past due, 61-90 days past due and 90+ days past due.
+The report typically breaks them down into categories such as:

 The Importance of Creating an Aging Schedule